davelively14/locorum/README.md

 - Allow admin to disable backends from admin menu
   - Implement show.html to Handle
   - Migrate add "up" boolean, default to true
+- When a backend doesn't work, let the user know that it timed out
 - Errata
   - How do we persist "no results"?
     - Are empty backends saved in resultsContainer?